emileshah/emileshah/README.md

 - interested in all things startups, venture capital, business, and more!
 - am interested in data journalism, machine learning and natural language processing.
 - i got started working on astrotech ML predictors with scikit learn and astropy
-- lot of experience with Python data visualization using pandas, numpy, and matplotlib, and experience in web development.
+- exp with Python data visualization using pandas, numpy, and matplotlib, and experience in web development.
-- currently building a solution to the job hunt (no, not another platform to post open positions)
 - reach me thru linkedin

 <!---